 In addition to the irritating fragrance, oil-based beauty and bath products can block your skin’s pores.
 Moisturizing creams and lotions that contain pore-clogging sulfates, silicones, mineral oil, coconut and cocoa butter can lead to an acne breakout.

 Choose non-comedogenic, oil-free, and unscented cosmetics, toiletries, and sunscreens and a gentle, non-abrasive facial cleanser that does not contain alcohol.
-Also avoid hand sanitizers with alcohol.

 Read labels.
 If you see warnings like, “Use in a well-ventilated area,” you know that the cleaning product contains skin-threatening ingredients.
 Here are a few of the most common offenders: